 So, how to choose a secure communication platform?

 This means that from the user’s perspective, they can be sure no one else has access to your messages.
-Due to a serverless concept, there is nowhere to collect, store and distribute messages.
+Due to the serverless messaging apps concept, there is nowhere to collect, store and distribute messages.
 Thus, there is no opportunity for the “platform owner” to speak of and to eavesdrop on the users.
-Moreover, there is no a “messages storehome” to be targeted by hackers, advertisers, government ensuring the security of users’ information like never before.
+Moreover, there is no a “messages store home” to be targeted by hackers, advertisers, government ensuring the security of users’ information like never before.

-An example of a greatest privacy-advocate messenger is Zangi, which
+An example of the greatest privacy-advocate messenger is Zangi serverless messaging apps, which

 - Works on a decentralized model: There are no central servers that can be attacked, shut down, or forced to turn over data.
 Thus, it’s not possible for others to access users’ personal data, because nothing is stored in the cloud.